Velesio/Velesio-AIServer/README.md

 Veles is in early development.
 Stay tuned for:

-- ✅ Unity Package Manager support
-- ✅ Unity Editor integration
+- ✅ Unity Integration combining the projects this is based on
-- ✅ Documentation & API access
+- ✅ Documentation
-- ✅ Community Discord
+- ✅ API Service
 - ✅ Flux support
+- ✅ Ollama support
 - ✅ Proprietary models support

 Follow the repo, drop a ⭐, and join the journey!